Canada gives bidders more time to submit fighter jet bids, cites coronavirus

 Last July, Ottawa launched the competition for a contract worth between C$15 billion ($10.7 billion) and C$19 billion.

-The main contenders are Lockheed Martin Corp and Boeing Corp, while Sweden’s Saab AB is also participating. ($1=1.4064 Canadian dollars) (Reporting by David Ljunggren; Editing by David Gregorio)
+The main contenders are Lockheed Martin Corp (LMT.N) and Boeing Corp (BA.N), while Sweden’s Saab AB (SAABb.ST) is also participating.